zohaibathar/pbi-projects/README.md

 # About the Project
 This Power BI project provides a comprehensive analysis of ecommerce sales data, providing valuable insights into sales performance, profit distribution and customer behavior across different categories.
-The dashboard highlights key metrics, trends and comparisons, making it a powerful tool for strategic decision making
+The dashboard highlights key metrics, trends and comparisons, making it a powerful tool for strategic decision making.

 # Features
 **Key Metrics:** An overview of key figures such as total sales, profit / loss, orders placed, average order value and average fulfilment time </br></br>